qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 The Data Provider provides the uri of the endpoint using set service catalogue.

-### Qiy Node Client

-A Qiy Node Client is any Application Service that accesses a Qiy Node.
-This section addresses topics that are relevant for developers of both End User Apps and computer systems of Service Providers.

-#### Qiy Node

-A Qiy Node is an access point for the Qiy Trust Network and can be maintained and used with node calls.
-Qiy Nodes are provided by DigitalMe to Service Providers on registration.
-End User Apps can create Qiy Nodes by generating a Qiy Node credential and request the creation of a Qiy Node as described in section 3.1 Create Qiy Node of the DigitalMe Qiy Node specification.

 ##### Settings

 A Qiy Node can have diferent settings which can be maintained with the get and set node setting calls.